tallcoder/LaraManager/README.md

 Utlimately, I decided to build one of my own.
 I'm a programmer, right?
 I did my research, tried a couple things out, and here it is today.

 <h3>The Application</h3>
-ProManager is built on the Laravel 4 PHP framework (specifically, 4.1).
+LaraManager is built on the Laravel 4 PHP framework (specifically, 4.1).
 RESTful routing and the Eloquent ORM make life a lot easier - and I don't like writing SQL queries.
 On the front end, there isn't much there right now...I'm only one guy!
 Going down the road, styling will most likely be pre-processed with less, and scripting side stuff handled with jQuery.

 <h3>Contributing</h3>
 I am 100% looking for someone to help with this project.
 Another core Laravel programmer would be nice, as would a front-end guy or gal to work with the Blade templates, styling, and JavaScript.
-If you're interested, feel free to <a href="mailto:mike@mjdugan.com?subject=promanager">email me</a>.
+If you're interested, feel free to <a href="mailto:mike@mjdugan.com?subject=laramanager">email me</a>.

 <h3>Installation</h3>
 Long Story Short: If you're already familiar with Laravel, simply install it, clone this repo over top of your root directory, and run `php composer update`